sax/iterative-soa/talk.md

   operations team
 * I start working with systems automations software as well as working much moar deeply in the OS
-* "DevOps" seems to mean that other team over there who deploy my code
+* "DevOps" seems to mean that team over there who deploy my code
 * SOA is what everyone knows we need to do, but can't get permission from product managers

 ---